AIkulo/.github/profile/README.md

 ## Hi there 👋

 This organization is for single contributor who hard to accepted in job vacancy.
-Contributor impired to create chained application.
+Contributor inspired to create chained application.
 Crafting apps for hobby and a such waste if not published.

 ### Release
 Everything in this organization will be released every year.
-It's not like use waterfall model, but contributor will use agile model.
+It's not like use waterfall model,
+But basically all project published via this github organization (_maybe on twitter too_).
 And all repository in this organization is _private_.

 Collections:
 - URL Shortener (_Release 2023_)